petershin/liferay-learn/docs/commerce/latest/en/inventory-management/warehouse-reference-guide.md

 | Latitude  | Latitude coordinate of the warehouse  |
 | Longitude | Longitude coordinate of the warehouse |

-The FedEx shipping method uses the warehouse's geolocation to calculate shipping costs during checkout.
-When there are multiple warehouses, the Liferay instance chooses the warehouse with the lowest shipping cost.

 ## Related Topics

 * [Introduction to Shipments](../order-management/shipments/introduction-to-shipments.md)